 Upon completion of my physics degree in August 1970, during the economic downturn at that time across the USA, I was unable to find a job.
 Engineers and related disciplines were a “dime a dozen” at that time.
 I continued to look for permanent work, worked at Sears part-time in the credit department, and completed a degree in business administration in May 1971 – partially because of disillusionment with engineering prospects.
 In April of 1972 I accepted employment with General Electric (I had worked for the company about 3 months prior to the decision to return to school full-time).
 In May of 1972 I accepted employment with Martin Marietta, and in August 1972 I accepted employment with the Government at Redstone Arsenal, AL. After being unable to find work for almost 2 years, I was offered and accepted 3 different jobs with 3 different entities within about 4 months.
 Go figure!
 I continued my education by going to night classes at the University of Alabama in Huntsville, and received my master’s degree in June of 1984.

-My Life Partner and Companion
+Prism to My Life Partner and Companion

 This account, to this point, has been primarily about me.
 However, that is only because I have been unable to determine how to integrate and intertwine the life of my life partner and companion during most of the period covered.
 The partner and companion is my wife of 55 years, as of June 2015, and also the Mother of our son and daughter.
 My life has been made worthwhile because of them.